-- We will make sure our student arrives every day on time and is there until the end of the instructional day on the school calendar unless my student is sick or there is an emergency. - We will make arrangements so our child can remain at school past the school day for tutoring, detention, or other after school support services. - We will always help our child in the best way we know how, and we will do whatever it takes for him/her to learn.
-This also means that we will check our child's homework every night. - We will support all codes, policies, and Core Values of Livingston American School. - We will always make ourselves available to our children, the school, and any concerns they might have. - We will notify the school when our child is absent or call in advance when we know our child will be absent. - We will read carefully all the papers that the school sends home to us and sign them if necessary and return within two school days. - We will attend all parent meetings and conferences related to our child. - We will support the school as it administers consequences in response to student behavior in accordance to the school policy.
+- We will make sure our student arrives every day on time and is there until the end of the instructional day on the school calendar unless my student is sick or there is an emergency. - We will make arrangements so our child can remain at school past the school day for tutoring, detention, or other after-school support services. - We will always help our child in the best way we know how, and we will do whatever it takes for him/her to learn.
+This also means that we will check our child's homework every night. - We will support all codes, policies, and Core Values of SLAS. - We will always make ourselves available to our children, the school, and any concerns they might have. - We will notify the school when our child is absent or call in advance when we know our child will be absent. - We will read carefully all the papers that the school sends home to us and sign them if necessary and return them within two school days. - We will attend all parent meetings and conferences related to our child. - We will support the school as it administers consequences in response to student behavior in accordance with the school policy. - We will allow our child to go on school field trips, including out-of-town field trips. - We will support SLAS's mission, values, and strategic objectives toward their achievement, as described on SLAS's website. - We will assume the best intentions of the actions of teachers, staff, students, and other parents. - We will use the proper channels of communication established by SLAS when seeking a resolution to a problem or concern.
+This includes making initial contact with the team or person closest to the issue, and then, if necessary, communicating the issue to the relevant Assistant Principal, and finally, if needed, to the Head of Schools. - We will be active members of the SLAS community by participating in school activities, events, and volunteerism. - Our student's acceptance at Shanghai Livingston American School grants us membership in SLAS's Parent Teacher Association (PTA), and we understand there will be expectations of PTA members to support SLAS to the best of their ability. - We will contribute to a positive school environment, promote understanding and harmony among the school community, and refrain from behavior or comments that may damage the image of the school, staff, or any member of the SLAS community. - We will become familiar with and gain an understanding of the various academic, cocurricular, and athletic programs by attending parent events, and parent conferences, and by reading communications from SLAS, such as the weekly parent newsletter and school WeChat postings.